nilsteampassnet/teampass_doc/docs/features/feat-prof.md

 ![Screenshot](../img/feat-prof-7.png)

-BE CARREFUL, this task will delete your existing personal items as they are considered as lost because you don't have the personal saltkey anymore.
+BE CAREFUL, this task will delete your existing personal items as they are considered lost because you don't have the personal saltkey anymore.